 Students must have reliable transportation to and from field placement.
 If students will be driving as part of their field experience, they must possess a valid driver's license as well as auto insurance.
 If the agency requests, and if the student chooses to transport clients, as part of the field duties, an insurance rider on your personal policy is highly recommended.
 WKU is not responsible for any transportation issues, including accidents that may occur while driving for the agency.

 Home Visits

-Home visits may be a routine responsibility of a student's field placement, or indicated in a variety of situations.
+Home visits may be a routine responsibility of a student's field placement, depending on the agency and the program services.

 Safety